-NAME Name the instrument by pressing A. This is useful for keeping track on your instruments.
+NAME Name the instrument by pressing A. This is useful for keeping track of your instruments.
 The instrument name will also be shown in the border when selecting instruments in the phrase screen.

-- TYPE Use this to specify the instrument type. - LENGTH Change the sound length. - PAN Pan the sound to left/right/both/none speakers.
+TYPE Use this to specify the instrument type.

+LENGTH Change the sound length.

+- PAN Pan the sound to left/right/both/none speakers.
 (Use the headphone output to hear the difference!) - VIB.
-TYPE Change the effect and speed of the vibrato (V), pitch bend (P) and legato (L) commands.
+TYPE Change the effect and speed of the vibrato (V), pitch bend (P) and slide (L) commands.
 The high frequency (HF) setting can create very interesting timbres.
-The other settings are more conventional, but just as useful. - TABLE If set to values other than OFF, Little Sound Dj will start running the specified table when a note is played.
+The other settings are more conventional, but just as useful.
+Pressing A+UP/DOWN changes the direction of the vibrato. - TABLE If set to values other than OFF, Little Sound Dj will start running the specified table when a note is played.
 If you want to edit the table, press SELECT+RIGHT to get to the table screen.
 If you want to use a new table, tap A twice. - AUTOMATE This option extends the table functionality.
 When automation is activated, Little Sound Dj advances through the tables by one step for each time the instrument is triggered.